arunim1/arena-capstone/README.md

 where $` I \subset \{1, ..., n\} `$ denotes the indices of the adversarial suffix tokens in the LLM input.

+(This is the same as [Cross Entropy Loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html))

 # Spencer's Notes